-4. How to clean Tupperware with bicarbonate of soda
+4. How to clean Tupperware with baking soda

 Some highly coloured foods and sauces will discolour your plastic storage boxes and their lids when you store your leftovers in them.
 Wipe them over with bicarb on a sponge and give them a good rub before rinsing.

-5. How to clean a fridge with bicarbonate of soda
+5. How to clean a fridge with baking soda

 If you leave a small open pot of bicarb in your fridge it will absorb any strong food odours.
 Stir it up occasionally so that it continues to be effective, replacing it with a new batch every few weeks.
 It’s also a great way to clean and freshen your fridge if you wipe over the shelves and walls with a soft, damp cloth dipped in bicarb before following it up with a cloth rinsed in warm water.

 Find more ways to clean a fridge in our guide.

 6. How to clean an oven with baking soda and vinegar

 Avoid those oven cleaners packed full of powerful, harsh chemicals by using baking soda to clean out your oven:

 1. Remove all racks and trays for separate cleaning.